Compare Insurance Quotes

 The site also states that drivers can earn up to 15% off their policy in performance rewards.
 It appears that this percentage and the cash back are the same thing – you can earn a dollar amount discounted from your policy up to the amount that represents 15% off in total, as best we were able to understand it.
 The app shows what performance rewards you have earned both as a percentage and as a dollar off amount, listing your projected discount on next renewal as a percentage followed by the total dollar-off amount you have earned since signing up.

 Finally, we have Allstate Rewards.
 This points program is similar to a credit card rewards program where you earn points that can be redeemed for a variety of things including gift cards to various stores, travel discounts, and merchandise.
 10,000 points are deposited in your Rewards account upon signing up for DriveWise.
-You will then get 5,000 more when you have signed up for Rewards and visited the site for the first time.
+You will get 5,000 more when you have signed up for Rewards and visited the site for the first time.
 After that, you can earn more points for various things including completing “driving challenges” such as 10 safe trips, three consecutive trips with no hard braking, and more.
-There are also a variety of other ways to earn points.
+There are a variety of other ways to earn points as well.

 There is no rate increase risk from using the DriveWise app, regardless of what it records.
 For policies with multiple drivers, all driver data is combined to create an overall discount amount.

 As mentioned previously, discounts are a little different for those using the plug-in.
 This system promises that you can earn up to 30% off your bill after the performance review period, and a 10% enrollment discount up until your discount is calculated.
 Those using the app can still earn Rewards points.

 The Allstate site does not list any requirements to be eligible for DriveWise.
 For the app, it doesn’t appear that there are any limitations to the program based on the age of your vehicle.
 Those using the plug-in device will need to meet vehicle requirements; usually, the vehicle must be 1996 or newer.